 As noted above, Impax invests in renewable power generation and related assets.
 ESG risk management forms an integral part of our due diligence process prior to the acquisition of each asset.
-As part of its wider ESG analysis and the transaction structuring and negotiations process, Impax engages with the seller (often the minority interest joint venture partner) to highlight any issues and communicate the ESG strategy and how it can be implemented as part of the closing or post-closing actions.
-Every year and on an ad hoc or exceptional basis Impax assesses the status of the ESG implementation through a review of data collected.
+As part of its wider ESG analysis and the transaction structuring and negotiations process, Impax engages with the seller (often the minority interest joint venture partner) to highlight any issues and communicate the risk management strategy and how it can be implemented as part of the closing or post-closing actions.
+Every year and on an ad hoc or exceptional basis Impax assesses the status of the risk management implementation through a review of data collected.
 We complete compliance checks pre and post investment and seek to include clauses in contracts prohibiting violations of modern slavery (as set out below), as well as anti-bribery, corruption and tax evasion before engaging with counterparties.
-In the reporting period, we have updated the human rights and labour clauses in our contracts.